 Idealism has a habit of withering away when money is concerned.
 Gerald McBoing-Boing did not go into retirement, despite what Bobe Cannon wanted.
 UPA needed cash.
 UPA could sell Gerald McBoing-Boing.
 So young Gerald found his way into several lesser theatrical cartoons and a nine-month television show which got critical acclaim but, as animation historian Leonard Maltin noted, needed Bill Scott to punch up that detestable comedy.
 UPA needed that, too.

 It still wasn’t enough.
 By 1960, UPA was basically gone, with a new owner mainly interested in churning out awful television cartoons for children.
-Gerald McBoing-Boing was silent.
+Gerald McBoing-Boing had been silenced.
 His animators weren’t bragging now.